Tarkus: Artwork and title

-The album was packaged in a gatefold sleeve and features artwork by Scottish artist William Neal, whose armadillo has since became an iconic image in progressive rock.
+The album was packaged in a gatefold sleeve and features artwork by English-born Scottish artist William Neal, whose armadillo has since become an iconic image in progressive rock.
 Neal was involved with the London-based CCS Associates which typically produced art for reggae albums but occasionally they were given other records to work on, which was the case with Tarkus.
 When the band rejected the designs already completed, Neal recalled: "On one of my drawings, there was a small doodle at the bottom of the page.
 This was of an armadillo with tank tracks on it but it was just an idea that wasn't really going anywhere."
 It originated from one of Neal's initial designs of a machine gun with a belt of bullets replaced by a row of keyboard keys, which he inadvertently sketched on with a pencil during a phone conversation which produced the tank image.
 Emerson liked it and suggested it be developed "into more of a cartoon story", as by which point he had written "Tarkus" and thought the music fit with the imagery.
 Neal was given a copy of the album to listen to while he completed the final cover, which inspired the other drawings.
 The gatefold presents eleven panels that illustrate the events of the title track, beginning with an erupting volcano, below which Tarkus emerges from an egg.
 Tarkus then faces a number of cybernetic creatures, culminating in the battle against the manticore which stings Tarkus's eye, and Tarkus retreats bleeding into a river.

 Emerson went away with Neal's designs and began to think of album titles.
 "To everyone, it represented what we were doing in that studio.
 The next day on my drive up from Sussex the imagery of the armadillo kept hitting me.
 It had to have a name.
 Something guttural.
 It had to begin with the letter 'T' and end with a flourish".
 Emerson acknowledged that Tarka of Tarka the Otter may have been an inspiration, "but this armadillo needed a science fiction kind of name that represented Charles Darwin's theory of evolution in reverse.
 Some mutilation [sic] of the species caused by radiation", at which point he came up with "Tarkus".
 The "Tarkus" on the front cover is made from whitened bones from the skeleton of a devoured lizard.